 As you can see, there are many ways of utilising battle ropes into your fitness plan.
 They can help you reach a wide variety of goals no matter what you’re striving to accomplish.

-They require no previous athletic experience or skill, are easily adjustable and can help you build strength, burn calories, and provide a stimulating form of cardiovascular exercise.
+They require no previous athletic experience or skill, are easily adjustable and can help you build strength, burn calories, provide a stimulating form of cardiovascular exercise and generally get you fit.

 Though commonly believed to only train the upper body, specifically the shoulders, battle ropes actually work the entire kinetic chain.
 The key to maximising the effectiveness of this full body workout is to keep your core contracted and to squat down low.
 You can create high-intensity drills or superset this exercise with another that targets the desired muscle group.